Trailways of New York: Fleet

-In recent years, the MCI J4500 have been gradually retired in favor of new H3-45s.
+There are no more J4500 in service, and there are only 3 D4500 left in service at this time.
+Trailways of New York has been buying Prevost X3-45 exclusively since 2020.

 Charter Operations and Seneca Niagara Casino Shuttle

-In addition to the aforementioned line service Trailways offers, charter services are offered at both the Rochester and Kingston offices and bus service from Rochester New York to the Seneca Niagara Casino in Niagara Falls, New York via Rochester, Irondequoit, LeRoy, and Batavia are offered.
+In addition to the aforementioned line service Trailways offers, charter services are offered at both the Rochester and Kingston offices and bus service from Rochester, New York to the Seneca Niagara Casino in Niagara Falls, New York via Rochester, Irondequoit, LeRoy, and Batavia are offered.